 Managing Reflux — Why Lifestyle Still Matters

 In Part 1, we explored how digestion works when it’s in sync — and what happens when that delicate rhythm is disrupted.
+We looked at acid, bile, enzymes, and the fine balance between comfort and discomfort.

 Now it’s time to turn the spotlight onto why that balance is so easily thrown off — especially for women navigating busy schedules, changing hormones, and heightened stress.